pydantic/pydantic/docs/usage/models.md

 _(This script is complete, it should run "as is")_

 Upon class creation pydantic constructs `__slots__` filled with private attributes.
-Private attributes names must start with underscore to prevent conflicts with model fields.

 ## Parsing data into a specified type